 What About Zoho, Salesforce, or Others?

-Zoho CRM is worth mentioning for very budget-conscious businesses — it’s cheaper than both and surprisingly capable, but the interface isn’t as polished and support can be inconsistent.
+Zoho CRM is worth mentioning for very budget-conscious businesses.
+It’s cheaper than both and surprisingly capable, but the interface isn’t as polished and support can be inconsistent.

 Salesforce is for enterprise.
 Don’t use it for a business under $10M unless you have a dedicated RevOps person to manage it.